Textualize/textual/docs/guide/command_palette.md

 ### Shutdown method

 The [`shutdown`][textual.command.Provider.shutdown] method is called when the command palette is closed.
-You can use this as a hook to gracefully close any objects you created in startup.
+You can use this as a hook to gracefully close any objects you created in [`startup`][textual.command.Provider.startup].

 ## Screen commands

 You can also associate commands with a screen by adding a `COMMANDS` class var to your Screen class.

-This is useful for commands that only make sense when a given screen is active.
+Commands defined on a screen are only considered when that screen is active.
+You can use this to implement commands that are specific to a particular screen, that wouldn't be applicable everywhere in the app.

 ## Disabling the command palette